YashBihari/YashBihari/README.md

 - 😄 I'm Still Learning Programming
 - 🥰 I also like Web Development and Graphic Designing
-- 🌱 I’m currently learning about telegram bots
+- 🌱 I’m currently learning about AI
-- 🤔 I’m looking for help for the repos and my groups
 - 💬 Ask me about anything
 - ⚡ You are semicolon to MySQL statements;
 -->